 By a long shot, Easter is my favorite holiday.
 On Sunday we celebrate that, by his resurrection, Jesus Christ decisively ended the terrible reign of heartbreak and sin in this world.
 There is freedom for those who trust in him.
 And for those believers, Easter also promises to break us free from the trappings of mediocrity in this world.
 This is a point John Piper developed in the following excerpt from his 2001 Easter sermon on 1 Corinthians 15:12–20.
-Here’s what he said:
+Here’s what he said.

 I am banking everything in the rest of this sermon on the fact that there is something in every one of you that has tasted moments where you have said, “I don’t want to be like the run of the mill, living for myself, making a name for myself, making lots of money, just shrinking into a little nuclear family with a nice TV or a big sound system with big screens and a lot of games and thinking, ‘He who dies with the most toys wins.’”
 You know in your best moments it isn’t so.

-So here we have a person doing what we at our highest moments long to do; namely, live on the cutting edge of self-sacrificial love and not just constantly thinking about maximizing our own private self-indulgent pleasures.
-And now the question is, “How do you do that?
+So here we have a person doing what we at our highest moments long to do — namely, live on the cutting edge of self-sacrificial love, and not just constantly think about maximizing our own private, self-indulgent pleasures.
+And now the question is: How do you do that?
 How do you live in peril every hour?
 How do you embrace risk and beatings and imprisonments and shipwrecks?
 Why do you make choices, Paul, that put you in harm’s way over and over again?
-What is it with you?”
+What is it with you?

-You know the great obstacle to living the life you dream about and that God has put in your heart as possible is 1 Corinthians 15:32: “If the dead are not raised, let’s eat and drink for tomorrow we die.”
-If you believe tomorrow we die, that is it, zero, no resurrection, you will eat and drink and you won’t care about love.
+And Paul says there is more.
+There is so much more in this life and the next.
+Do you know the great obstacle to living the life you dream about and that God has put in your heart as possible?
+First Corinthians 15:32: “If the dead are not raised, ‘Let us eat and drink, for tomorrow we die.’”
+If you believe that tomorrow we die — that is it, zero, no resurrection — you will eat and drink and you won’t care about love.
 You won’t care about people.
 You won’t take any risks in order to make yourself a means to other people’s joy, because you are going to maximize your own private pleasures, because you have only got one life to do it.

 So I am done and I am going to make a closing appeal to you to just think and pray and seek God in this.
-If Christ has not been raised, the Christian life ought to look stupid, which means that believing in the resurrection of Christ and of ourselves is the key to the highest, noblest and in the long run most joyful life.
-Jesus for the joy that was set before him endured the cross — for the joy that was set before him beyond the resurrection, he endured the cross.
-Same thing for him as with us.
+If Christ has not been raised, the Christian life ought to look stupid, which means that believing in the resurrection of Christ, and of ourselves, is the key to the highest, noblest, and in the long run, most joyful life.
+Jesus, “for the joy that was set before him, endured the cross” (Hebrews 12:2).
+For the joy that was set before him beyond the resurrection, he endured the cross.
+It’s the same thing for him as with us.

 And almost everybody in this room wants it.
-A few of you have checked out so completely right now you are not even hearing what I say.
+A few of you have checked out so completely right now, you are not even hearing what I say.
 I grieve for you.
 I pray for you.
 I long for you.
-But some of you, many of you, are feeling what I am saying; namely, yeah, perhaps those dreams were written by God and perhaps the key that unlocks that dream is the Son of God and is the resurrection of the Son of God and is the freedom that comes from believing in the Son and the resurrection — my own resurrection.
+But some of you, many of you, are feeling what I am saying; namely, “Yeah, perhaps those dreams were written by God, and perhaps the key that unlocks that dream is the Son of God, and is the resurrection of the Son of God, and is the freedom that comes from believing in the Son and the resurrection — my own resurrection.
 Maybe that is the key.”